OptMap: Geometric Map Distillation via Submodular Maximization: Optimal Geometric Map Distillation

-Continuous exemplar-based clustering is well suited as a reward function for geometric map distillation because it selects the solution which best represents the input set.
-CEBC is evaluated efficiently and avoids bias towards over-sampled positions because of the ability to remove sequentially redundant elements with minimal loss.
+Intuitively, \cref{theorem:sim_sols} says the average distance from an input set to solution set cannot be increased by more than $\mathcal{E}$ and thus any solution composed of elements from $E$ has an arbitrarily similar solution composed of elements from $R$.
+To summarize, CEBC is well suited as a reward function for geometric map distillation because it selects the solution which best represents the input set, and avoids bias towards over-sampled positions.
 Importantly, CEBC is submodular, meaning efficient algorithms for maximizing it with provably tight suboptimality guarantees exist.